JohnKendrick/PDielec/BuildDocs/pdgui.md

 ~
 [img-mainTab]: Figures/MainTab.png { width:80%; }

 The QM/MM program can be chosen from the dropdown list.
 The output file name can be input into the text box below it.
-Any entry in this *Output file name* text box will be read when the user types an 'Enter' command.
+Any entry in this *Output file name* text box will be read when the 'Read the output file and start the calculation' button is pressed.
 If the file is not valid a file chooser will pop-up and the user can select a file from that.

+If an Excel spreadsheet file name given, it must have the extensions .xlsx.
+The spreadsheet is written when the program exits.

 Once the file has been specified and read the frequencies found in the calculation file are reported in the output text box.